Click here for a pdf of this document Japanese beetle (Feb 2014).pdf

 The Japanese beetle grubs feed below ground on cool-season turf grass roots.
-Feeding can cause severe damage to an entire plant’s root system.
 Large areas of lawn can be destroyed in a relatively short period of time by grubs or digging animals (skunks, birds, and raccoons) that feed on grubs.
 First evidence of injury by grubs is a localized patch of pale, discolored, and dying turf grass, symptoms similar to drought stress.
 As grubs expand their feeding range, the small damaged areas enlarge and turf can easily be lifted and rolled back like carpet to reveal the grubs.
 If 10 to 12 grubs exist within one square foot, treatment is warranted.

 Beneficial nematodes can be watered into turf starting in late July, where they infest and kill grubs.
 The soil needs to remain moist to keep the nematodes alive.
 Nematodes may die if applied during a time of high temperatures.
 Products containing Heterorhabditis bacteriophora nematodes are recommended by the University of Illinois.
 Beneficial nematodes are not always available in stores; they are available through mail order/internet sources.

-For Adult Japanese Beetles: Feeding injury from adult beetles rarely causes death of a plant.
+For adult Japanese Beetles: Feeding injury from adult beetles rarely causes death of a plant.
 Avoid unnecessary spraying by protecting only highly valued or aesthetically visible plants from feeding injury.
 When using a pesticide treat when the beetles are present.

 The pesticide information presented in this publication is current with federal and state regulations.
 The user is responsible for determining that the intended use is consistent with the label of the product being used.
 The information given here is for educational purposes only.
 Reference to commercial products or trade names is made with the understanding that no discrimination is intended and no endorsement made by The Morton Arboretum.